 For a whacky way to see the city’s sights and enjoy the water, climb on board one of the hugely popular Boston Duck Tours’ WWII amphibious vehicles, which trundle along the streets before splashing into the Charles River for a sightseeing cruise.

-For true relaxation, make a beeline for the Public Garden next to Boston Common.
-It was America’s first public botanical garden, and is a lovely spot for picnics, for wandering among formal plantings and statues, and for being ferried around the lake in an eye-catching Swan Boat.
+Green thumbs will love a relaxing meander in the Public Garden next to Boston Common.
+This was America’s first public botanical garden, and is a lovely spot for picnics, for wandering among formal plantings and statues, and for being ferried around the lake in an eye-catching Swan Boat.

-You’ve heard the name; now visit the picturesque island retreat.
-This tour includes selected Boston hotel pick-up, air-conditioned transport, your ferry transfer to and from the island, an island guidebook and discounts at local attractions.
+You’ve heard the name; now visit the picturesque island retreat known as Martha’s Vineyard.
+A guided tour is an easy and relaxed way to do it.
+Enjoy selected Boston hotel pick-up, air-conditioned transport, your ferry transfer to and from the island, and discounts at local attractions.
 Once on the island, explore at your own pace or take part in an optional three-hour tour.

 Do you have any tips to add to our Boston travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 For more information, please visit www.bostonusa.com.

 Patricia Maunder has been a media professional for more than 20 years, and has worked in print, online and radio.
 Currently based in Melbourne, she considers the Canadian city of Montreal to be her ‘other’ hometown — having lived there from 2012 to 2016.
 Patricia has travelled in every continent except the one that’s beckoned since she was a child — Antarctica.
 A travel writer as well as an arts journalist, she enjoys culturally themed journeys and nature-based adventures.